Habit system design: The blueprint that makes habits last

 Ramon’s take

 The teams I have worked with in medical device development that ship on time are not the ones with the best plans – they are the ones with the best recovery protocols.
-I apply the same thinking to my personal habits.
-My current setup has three tiers: the full routine (30 minutes, if the stars align), the short version (10 minutes, most days), and the “proof of life” version (drink water, write one thing I am grateful for, move my body for 60 seconds).
+Last spring, during a three-week product validation crunch, my full morning routine disappeared entirely.
+No journaling, no structured exercise, no reading.
+What fired every single day was the proof-of-life version: drink water, write one sentence, do 60 seconds of movement.
+That was Tier 3.
+It felt inadequate in the moment, but when the crunch ended, the full system came back within two days, because the identity signal never stopped.
+I apply the same thinking deliberately now.
+My current setup has three tiers: the full routine (30 minutes, when conditions cooperate), the short version (10 minutes, most days), and the proof-of-life version.
 That last one runs about twice a week, and it matters more than the full routine running perfectly.

 Conclusion